-To inform variable selection, we used the development sample to create 500 bootstrap samples for each of the service-line divisions.
-(This analysis was performed prior to removing the divisions Other Non-Surgical Conditions and Other Surgical Procedures; therefore, this analysis was completed on 15 divisions.
-During ICD-10 re-specification, these divisions were added back to the measure.)
+To inform variable selection, we used the development sample to create 500 bootstrap samples for each of the service-line divisions (this analysis was performed prior to removing the divisions Other Non-Surgical Conditions and Other Surgical Procedures; therefore, this analysis was completed on 15 divisions).
 For each sample, we ran a standard logistic regression model that included all candidate variables.
 The results were summarized to show the percentage of times that each of the candidate variables was significantly associated with 30-day mortality (at the p<=0.05 level) in the 500 bootstrap samples (for example, 90% would mean that the candidate variable was significant at p<=0.05 in 90% of the bootstrap samples).
 We also assessed the direction and magnitude of the regression coefficients.